subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

   </CodeGroupItem>
 </CodeGroup>

-**Note**: It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time, but soon you will see a running SubQuery node on the terminal screen.
+**Note:** It may take a few minutes to download the required images and start the various nodes and Postgres databases.

-You have successfully run the project locally.
-Now, let’s have a look at how to query your project with guided steps.

 ### 2.2 Query your Project